Alicia Triant, FMHC

 Unani Medicine: Ancient Wisdom for Modern Wellness

-At Extra Virgin Health, we believe in a holistic approach to health—one that respects both modern science and time-tested traditions.
+Extra Virgin Health believes in a holistic approach to health—one that respects both modern science and time-tested traditions.
 One system that beautifully blends these perspectives is Unani medicine, an ancient practice that continues to offer valuable insights into how we can live healthier, more balanced lives today.

 What Is Unani Medicine?

 Unani medicine is a traditional healing system that began in ancient Greece and was later expanded by Arab and Persian physicians.
 Its core belief is simple: health depends on balance—within the body, the mind, and the environment.
+Similar to our modern yet Greek-derived word “homeostasis”.
 This approach was inspired by Hippocrates, the Greek physician who famously said, “Let food be thy medicine and medicine be thy food.”

 In Unani medicine, diet, lifestyle, emotional well-being, and environmental factors are all seen as essential to maintaining health and preventing illness.
 This whole-person view aligns closely with many principles used in modern integrative and functional medicine.